 Gresham Wastewater Treatment Plant

-- Nearly 300 miles of sewer lines in Gresham carry wastewater to the treatment plant from homes, businesses and institutions.
+The treatment plant serves 114,000 customers and treats wastewater from the Cities of Gresham, Fairview and Wood Village.
+Nearly 300 miles of sewer lines in Gresham carry wastewater to the treatment plant from homes, businesses and institutions.